LeeDux/my-nc-news/README.md

 test that the article is received and is defined tests that article is an object containing the correct keys

+Get /api/articles/:article_id/comments

+model: selectComments takse article_id as its argument to find comments for the relevant article.
+It uses sqlQuery to select keys from comments and orders in descending order.

+controller: getComments selects comments by invoking the selecComments function with the req param of article_id.
+Has error handling to return 404 if no comments found.
+The comments are sent as array under the key of comments in the response body.

+error handling in the controller getComments function and in the app with app.use

+test that the comments relating to the article_id are all recieved and in descending order. tests that comments is an array of objects containing the correct keys.

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)